Buedenbender/datscience/README.md

 This is a small statistics / datascience utility package.
-The content of the package were written by partly by me.
+Some functions were not written directly by myself.
+E.g. the pretty_scree function was developed in a blogg post by John Sakaluk
-Those I wrote not myself are cited and referenced in the documentation of
+and just wrapped and expanded by me.
+Functions not developed by me are allways cited and referenced in the documentation of
-the function (see the man dir, or ? e.g. ?corstars)
+the function (see the man dir, or ? e.g. ?corstars).

 ## List of Functions available in datscience Package